-The permit requires that a copy of the SWPPP be kept at the site and be immediately available to representatives of ADEQ, EPA, a State, or a local stormwater agency (e.g., MS4 operator) at the time of an on-site inspection or upon request.
+The permit requires that a copy of the SWPPP be kept at the site and be immediately available to representatives of ADEQ, EPA (only if the SWPPP covers a discharge to a WOTUS), a State, or a local stormwater agency (e.g., MS4 operator) at the time of an on-site inspection or upon request.

 The SWPPP at inactive and unstaffed sites does not need to be kept on-site.
 However, the SWPPP must be kept up to date and on-site when routine site inspections are conducted.
-Furthermore, the SWPPP must be made available within 48 hours, if requested, when a regulatory inspection is performed by ADEQ, EPA, or other Federal or local authority.
+Furthermore, the SWPPP must be made available within 48 hours, if requested, when a regulatory inspection is performed by ADEQ, EPA (only if the SWPPP covers a discharge to a WOTUS), or other Federal or local authority.